 I will get Andrea to demonstrate.

-You will perform four exercises to help mobilize your neck.
-We are focusing on the mid back.
-You are starting off with hands on opposite shoulder and then do side bending.
-You are trying to focus on the mid back area where the movement is happening and then you are going to bring your head.
-Your head is going to follow and then you are going to go to the other side.
-Do side bending with the mid back and your head and then go back to the start.
-You are going to arch, focusing on arching in that mid back and your head is going to come back a little bit.
-You are going to go forward rounding through mid back bringing the head forward.
+Perform four exercises to help mobilize your neck.
+Focus on the mid back.
+Start off crossing your hands onto opposite shoulders and then doing a side bend.
+Try to focus on the mid back area where the movement is happening, and then you are going to move your head.
+Your head is going to follow this movement, and then you are going to move to the other side.
+Do side bending with the mid back and your head and then return to the start.
+You are then going to arch, focusing on arching in that mid back area and bringing the head back.
+Move forward, rounding through mid back area and bringing the head forward.